 - 1. Identify a public health practice problem/issue which could benefit from the application of public health principles and science - 2.
 Conduct a needs assessment for a public health related issue - 3.
 Utilize valid sources of health information to assist in the assessment of community needs - 4.
 Summarize the results of the community needs assessment in poster format - 5.
 Explain the mission of the agency and its role in the US health care system - 6.
 Describe how content knowledge and skills acquired during academic coursework apply to public health practice - 7.
 Describe the relationship between assigned projects and public health values, concepts, and anticipated health outcomes - 8.
 Document progress toward the completion of assigned tasks, projects, activities, and professional responsibilities - 9.
-Identify areas for future personal and professional growth - 10.
-Demonstrate confidence in personal judgment and gain maturity, and self-confidence
+Identify areas for future personal and professional growth in networking and continuing education - 10.
+Demonstrate confidence in personal judgment and gain oral and written communication skills